michaelfeurstein/storyboard-language/README.md

 - [SMIL]: Synchronized Multimedia Integration Language - a W3C recommended extensible markup language to author multimedia presentation (video, audio, image, text).

     SMIL has been used to implement an educational digital video library.
 See publication by Milrad et al. (2005) [13].
 Bulterman and Rutledge (2004) [14] published a book on SMIL, which has been well perceived by academia (King, 2007) [15].
-However, SMIL itself seems deprecated, based on [this article](https://css-tricks.com/smil-is-dead-long-live-smil-a-guide-to-alternatives-to-smil-features/)
+SMIL itself seems deprecated, based on [this article](https://css-tricks.com/smil-is-dead-long-live-smil-a-guide-to-alternatives-to-smil-features/), however W3C shows a [SMIL 3.0](https://www.w3.org/TR/SMIL/).

     Excerpts from a SMIL file: Examples can be found [here](https://www.w3.org/AudioVideo/RA-examples.html) and [here](https://homepages.cwi.nl/~media/SMIL/Tutorial/SMILTut.html)